-VA Business Loans: Financing for Veteran-Owned Businesses
+VA Small Business Loans: Find Financing for Veteran-Owned Businesses

 Every business needs financial resources to operate, grow and invest in the future, including enterprises owned by military veterans who followed a path into entrepreneurship after their time on active duty.
 There are several programs that offer small business loans for veterans, as well as mentorship and training opportunities.

-However, it’s important to note that if you’re seeking a VA business loan, the Department of Veterans Affairs (VA) does not offer these.
+However, it’s important to note that if you’re seeking a VA small business loan, the Department of Veterans Affairs (VA) does not offer these.
 Still, there are some great alternatives, both public and private, that can help you get your business up and running or prepared for growth.

-The truth about VA business loans
+The truth about VA small business loans

 While the U.S. Department of Veterans Affairs provides veterans with many benefits and resources, including VA home loans, health care, education and vocational training, it does not offer VA business loans.